 On your PC: Search for timedate.cpl using the search box or Search charm.

-If it's not, set the correct date and time, or turn on the option to set it automatically.
+If they're not, set the correct date and time, or turn on the option to set it automatically.

 If you still can't connect to the iTunes Store, iBooks Store, or App Store, try these advanced steps.